A resource for news innovators to learn, plan & do.

 Comments: A primer

 Imagine you’re trying to collect food for a food bank in your city.
-You could take 100 empty boxes, scatter them at random on sidewalks across the city, then go back a few days later to see if there’s any food.
+You could take 100 empty boxes, scatter them at random on sidewalks and then go back a few days later.

-Are you going to get any food to donate?
+Are you going to get any food donated that way?
 It’s unlikely.
 They’re just empty boxes on the street.
 You’ll probably get 100 boxes filled with trash.

-Or… you could be more strategic.
-Instead of 100, you could take five boxes, and put them outside grocery stories.
-You could write on the boxes, “Place donations here for the local food bank.”
-When people put tins of food inside, you could place them next to the box, with a label saying “Here’s what you’ve given so far”, so when people go into the store they’re already thinking about what you’ve got and what you want.
+Or … you could be more strategic.
+Instead of scattering 100 boxes at random, you could place five boxes outside of grocery stores.
+You could write on the boxes, “place donations here for the local food bank.”
+Once people begin donating, you could place a selection of the donated goods next to the box so that future shoppers go into the store thinking about what you already have and what you still need.
 And because there are only five boxes, if anyone does throw trash inside, you can take it out pretty quickly.

 There are compelling reasons why it’s worth investing in comments on your site.
-While they’re usually a small percentage of your total audience, commenters are often your most loyal and most valuable readers.
-They spend longer on the site, they come back more often, they share more links to your site, and they’re more likely to pay for subscriptions and other services.
-They’re also potential sources for ideas and stories, and unlike via Facebook, you can control their experience, and own and protect their data.
-Why wouldn’t you want to grow your number of commenters and improve the onsite experience?
+While they’re usually a small percentage of your total audience, commenters are often your most loyal and valuable readers.
+They spend longer on the site, they come back more often, they share more links and they’re more likely to pay for subscriptions and other services.
+They’re potential sources for ideas and stories.
+And — on your own site, as opposed to social media platforms — you can control their experience and own and protect their data.
+Why wouldn’t you want to grow your number of commenters and improve their experience?